Online school: Costs and accessibility

-Students with cognitive and/or physical disabilities often times face issues accessing online schools.
+Students with cognitive and/or physical disabilities oftentimes face issues accessing online schools.
 One of the groups of disabled students who have difficulty accessing online learning platforms is students with severe visual impairments.
 They most often use screen readers in order to use online school, but there are many instances where activities, files, etc., don't support the use of screen readers.

 Another group of students who face accessibility issues when using online learning platforms is deaf and hard of hearing students.
 The most prevalent issue that this group of students face is lack of or inaccurate captioning on video and audio media.
 Another group that has issues accessing online schooling resources is students with motor impairments.
 These students often have a difficult time using a computer or tablet, and will sometimes use another technology in order to interact with the computer or tablet.
 This makes learning especially difficult when game-like activities are used for learning and when timed activities or real-time instruction is taking place.

 The last major group of students who face access issues due to a disability is students with cognitive disabilities.
 There are a wide range of cognitive disabilities which means that these disabilities can impact learning in a variety of different ways.
 Some of the accessibility issues that students with cognitive disabilities face include: busy/disorganized media, pages that are difficult to navigate, time constraints, flashing of the screen, pages or articles that lack proper titles and headings, and much more.